Jem Shaw logo

 Towards the end of The Larks, Colin Hingley crash lands behind enemy lines and is taken prisoner.
 In The Kingfishers we will learn what happened next.

 Holzminden prisoner-of war camp was a straflager - a punishment camp.
 Its inmates included a large number of habitual escapees and other troublemakers, though some were just plain unlucky.
 Colin is among those unlucky ones.
 The camp's commandant was hauptmann Karl Niemeyer, an eccentric character who had lived for seventeeen years in the USA.
-Know to the prisoners as Milwaukee Bill, Niemeyer had adopted the Americans' accents, but failed to master their vocabulary.
+Known to the prisoners as Milwaukee Bill, Niemeyer had adopted the Americans' accents, but failed to master their vocabulary.

 By 1918, life in any German POW camp was uncomfortable and challenging, not usually through cruelty but because food was becoming increasingly scarce.
 Red Cross parcels and gifts sent by prisoners' families meant that the inmates were often better fed than their guards.
 But the Holzminden regime under Milwaukee Bill was brutal and inconsistent.
 The brutality stemmed from the kommandant, who was tried as a war criminal at the end of hostilities.
 The inconsistency had a more benign origin.
 Several German guards were disgusted by their superior's actions and tried surreptitiously to ease the prisoners' burden.
 Many were severely punished for doing so; others, however, chose the safer route of carrying out orders.